-There are historic districts and properties listed in the NRHP within, or in the vicinity of the APE, in Barrington, Bristol, Cranston, East Greenwich, Newport, New Shoreham (Block Island), North Kingstown, Warren, and Warwick.
-Additionally, National Historic Landmarks (NHL) and National Historic Landmark Historic Districts (NHLHD) are located in the APE in the City of Newport.
-Nonstructural alternatives, such as elevation and floodproofing, could also impact historic structures and the associated archaeological footprint of both individual buildings and districts as a whole as well as the historic and architectural integrity of these properties (individually and collectively) in the surrounding and/or adjacent viewshed and streetscapes of the listed NHLs and NHLHDs.
+There are historic districts and properties listed in the NRHP within, or in the vicinity of the APE, in Barrington, Bristol, Cranston, East Greenwich, Newport, New Shoreham (Block Island) North Kingstown, Warren, and Warwick.
+Nonstructural alternatives such as elevation, relocation and floodproofing could also impact historic structures and the associated archaeological footprint of both individual buildings and districts as a whole.
 Impacts to historic properties will be taken into account through implementation of the provisions in the PA.
-Beneficial effects to the area from the project would also result in protection from coastal storms and impacts would be avoided, minimized or mitigated through use of the SOI's Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, the SOI's Standards for Rehabilitation, or other appropriate historic resource guidelines or standards.
-These provisions will also be incorporated into the PA.
-Coordination associated with the PA is discussed in Section 7.2.3 of this report.